 Each team can have one valid API token at a time, and any member of a team can generate or revoke that team's token.
 When a token is regenerated, the previous token immediately becomes invalid.

 Team API tokens are designed for performing API operations on workspaces.
 They have the same access level to the workspaces the team has access to.
-For example, if a team has write access to a workspace, the team's token can create runs and configuration versions for that workspace via the API.
+For example, if a team has permission to apply runs on a workspace, the team's token can create runs and configuration versions for that workspace via the API.
+(More about permissions.)

 Note that the individual members of a team can usually perform actions the team itself cannot, since users can belong to multiple teams, can belong to multiple organizations, and can authenticate with Terraform's